 Road conditions on BLM 1079 (and it gets worse than this)

-The short answer, it’s really bad.
-The road to Paw Hole and Cottonwood poses an extra challenge because it combines deep sand, uneven conditions, and exposed, sharp rock.
+The road to Paw Hole and Cottonwood Cove poses an extra challenge because it combines deep sand, uneven conditions, and exposed, sharp rock.
 You can’t drive fast like you normally do through sand because of the rock, and you can’t drive slowly over the rock, because you’ll get stuck in the sand.

-Before we left, we called the BLM office to get a better sense of the road conditions and ask if it would be possible to reach Paw Hole in our AWD Subaru Forester.
+Before I left, I called the BLM office to get a better sense of the road conditions and ask if it would be possible to reach Paw Hole in my AWD Subaru Forester.

 Coyote Buttes South with a tour